ninjitsuytber/AirSense-AI/README.md

 # AirSense AI

-AirSense AI is a web-based, interactive terminal interface designed for analyzing air quality data.
-It leverages Google Gemini AI for intelligent data interpretation, Matplotlib for visualization, and NewsAPI for real-time environmental context.
+AirSense AI is a next-generation environmental analysis platform powered by the **Google Agent Development Kit (ADK)** and Gemini 2.5 Flash.
+It utilizes a sophisticated agentic workflow to interpret air quality data, fetch real-time context via modular tools, and provide actionable health insights through an interactive terminal.

 ## System Architecture